erigontech/erigon/ethdb/AbstractKV.md

 - Badger iterator has AllVersions=true by default - why?
 - i.PrefetchSize - expose
 - For Badger - auto-remove bucket prefix from key
-- Bucket and Cursor can't be nil - means they must not be pointers???
+- .Bucket() and .Cursor() returning non-pointers and can't return error

 #### Concept of Item:
 - i.PrefetchValues - expose, default=true.